Best Crunchbase Alternatives ($99/Mo for Data Everyone Scrapes) in 2026

 - API access for integration with internal deal sourcing tools

 I tested Dealroom specifically for sourcing Nordic fintech companies — a segment where Crunchbase had noticeable gaps.
 Dealroom surfaced 40+ companies that simply didn't exist in Crunchbase's database, many of them pre-Series A. Their sector heatmaps are the most visually polished I've used, and I've shared Dealroom-sourced market maps directly in investor presentations.
-The 3-seat minimum at €36,000+/year is the main barrier for smaller teams.
+One specific test: I searched for "embedded finance" startups in the Netherlands, and Dealroom returned 28 results vs. Crunchbase's 7.

 Limitations: